 Hurricanes affect many parts of the United States each year, damaging homes and buildings, knocking out power and running water, and often posing a major safety threat to people in impacted areas.
 If you live in an area that could be affected by a hurricane, use this hurricane supplies list to build an emergency hurricane survival kit.
 This way, you’ll have peace of mind knowing that you have emergency supplies ready in the event of a sudden hurricane.

 During a hurricane, it isn’t uncommon for clean water to become a hot commodity.
-To ensure that you and your family have enough water, store one gallon per person per day for a period of three to seven days.
+To ensure that you and your family have enough water, store 1 gallon per person per day for a period of 3 to 7 days.
 Also store enough nonperishable food for the same amount of time.

 In the event of a power outage, you’ll need flashlights and extra batteries to keep them powered.
 A battery-operated radio will keep you updated with weather conditions, news updates, and more.
-Make sure you have enough batteries to operate your most essential battery-powered devices for a period of three to seven days.
+Make sure you have enough batteries to operate your most essential battery-powered devices for a period of 3 to 7 days.

 Keep one or several cellphone backup batteries charged and ready to use so you’ll never have to worry about communication during a power outage.
 Even if you don’t need to call anyone during a hurricane and assuming your provider’s coverage remains uninterrupted, you can use your phone to stay informed about weather conditions and follow evacuation and safety recommendations.